 - Folkloric Dances: Egypt is famous for its authentic and beautiful heritage of customs and traditions.
-Those are especially observed in the religious events and during the month of Ramadan.

 Egypt is also known for the varied forms of folk art and dances, proper to each region of the country.
 While inhabitants of Suez, Ismailiya and Port Said are famous for group dances accompanied by music played on the traditional “semsomiya” (an old traditional string instrument), the southern population of Al-Saeed are known for their “logging” and equestrian inspired dances.
 Nubian dances are probably the most colourful and joyful folkloric performances; Nubians wear colourful costumes and dance to the enticing rhythms of Nubian songs.
 The folkloric Sinai dance is one where the dancers wear beautiful hand-embroidered dresses and perform a sword-dance.